-- As the implementation of this new rule could impact a company’s working capital, businesses will need to invest additional time in managing their accounts payables more effectively.
+As the implementation of this rule could impact a company’s working capital, businesses will need to invest additional time in managing their accounts payables more effectively.

-- It becomes vital for a business to regularly rconcile their purchase data between their books and the GSTR-2A, identify mismatches and communicate the same to their suppliers so that they upload the missing invoices.
+It becomes vital for a business to regularly reconcile their purchase data between their books and the GSTR-2A/2B, identify mismatches and communicate the same to their suppliers so that they upload the missing invoices.
 Frequent following-up with vendors needs to be managed.

 7. How can ClearTax help?

 The ClearTax’s Advanced Reconciliation feature helps identify gaps between the GSTR-2A/2B and the purchase books.
 Users can choose to take suitable action on ITC claims by getting values as per the books of accounts and values as per the GSTR-2B with smart filters.
 Further, the tool eases vendor communication where users can get access to compliance reports which can be shared with multiple vendors with a click of a button.